Test ID: HBRP Histoplasma capsulatum/Blastomyces species, Molecular Detection, PCR, Varies

 VariesOrdering Guidance

 Urine is not an acceptable source for this assay.
 Studies indicate that Histoplasma DNA is not routinely found in the urine of patients with disseminated histoplasmosis.
-Therefore, the UHIST / Histoplasma Antigen, Urine is the recommended test for this specimen source.
+The recommended test for urine specimens is HSTQU / Histoplasma Antigen, Quantitative Enzyme Immunoassay, Random, Urine.

 Additional Testing Requirements